AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 In this example, we are defining a 32-bit fixed-point data type for our normalized range.
-When running the application, we notice that the upper bound is close to one, but not exact one.
+When running the application, we notice that the upper bound is close to one, but not exactly one.
 This is a typical effect of fixed-point data types |mdash| you can find more details in this discussion about the `Q format <https://en.wikipedia.org/wiki/Q_(number_format)>`_.
 We may also rewrite this code with an exact type definition: